Jump Clients: Manage Settings and Install Jump Clients for Endpoint Access

-If a Jump Client goes offline and does not reconnect to the Bomgar Appliance for the number of days specified by the Automatically delete any Jump Client that has not connected in setting, it is automatically uninstalled from the target computer and is removed from the Jump interface of the access console.
+If a Jump Client goes offline and does not reconnect to the Bomgar Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is automatically uninstalled from the target computer and is removed from the Jump interface of the access console.

 Note: This setting is shared with the Jump Client during normal operation so that even if it cannot communicate with the site, it uninstalls itself at the configured time.
 If this setting is changed after the Jump Client loses connection with the appliance, it uninstalls itself at the previously configured time.

-If a Jump Client goes offline and does not reconnect to the Bomgar Appliance for the number of days specified by the Jump Client is considered lost if it does not connect for setting, it is labeled as lost in the access console.
+If a Jump Client goes offline and does not reconnect to the Bomgar Appliance for the number of days specified by the Number of days before Jump Clients that have not connected are automatically deleted setting, it is labeled as lost in the access console.
 No specific action is taken on the Jump Client at this time.
 It is labeled as lost only for identification purposes, so that an administrator can diagnose the reason for the lost connection and take action to correct the situation.

 Note: To allow you to identify lost Jump Clients before they are automatically deleted, this field should be set to a smaller number than the deletion field above.